Securiti announces a $75M Series C Funding Round

 Award-winning technology, built by a proven team, backed by confidence.
 Learn more.

-The Quebec Privacy Act establishes the legal framework for protecting personal information in Quebec and requires organizations to collect, use, and disclose personal information in a manner that respects individuals' privacy rights and necessitates organizations to take measures to protect personal information from unauthorized access, use, or disclosure.
+The Quebec Private Privacy Act establishes the legal framework for protecting personal information in Quebec and requires organizations to collect, use, and disclose personal information in a manner that respects individuals' privacy rights and necessitates organizations to take measures to protect personal information from unauthorized access, use, or disclosure.

 Law 25 is an adoption of Bill 64 and a recent legislative update in the province of Quebec, Canada.
 It aims to modernize and strengthen existing privacy protections for individuals, particularly in light of the growing use of digital technologies and online platforms.